 Comment – when a finding is not in the scope of accreditation or the assessor chooses to comment on something, it is classified as a comment.

 Comment: the classification is given during the assessment by each assessor in its field.

-If there is disagreement over the classification of the non-conformity than the Lead Assessor’s opinion rules
+If there is disagreement over the classification of the non-conformity than the Team Leader’s opinion rules